mohamedelezz/Todo_list/README.md

 * Pick a date from callendar
 * Edit task
 * Delete single task
-* send email to user if before 24/h of due date
+* send email to user before 24/h of due date

 ## Technologies used: